ekibun/flutter_qjs/README.md

 }
 ```

-3. Method `close` can destroy quickjs runtime that can be recreated again if you call `evaluate`.
+Method `close` can destroy quickjs runtime that can be recreated again if you call `evaluate`.

 [This example](example/lib/main.dart) contains a complete demonstration on how to use this plugin.

-## For Mac & IOS developer
+## For macOS & iOS developer

 I am new to Xcode and iOS developing, and I cannot find a better way to support both simulators and real devices without combining the binary frameworks.
 To reduce build size, change the `s.vendored_frameworks` in `ios/flutter_qjs.podspec` to the specific framework.